LambdaGeo/rwh-ptbr/cap06.md

 We can add new instances anywhere; they are not confined to the module where we define a typeclass.
 This feature of the typeclass system is referred to as its _open world assumption_.
 If we had a way to express a notion of “the following are the only instances of this typeclass that can exist”, we would have a _closed_ world.
-[No comments](comment: add)

 We would like to be able to turn a list into what JSON calls an array.
 We won't worry about implementation details just yet, so let's use `undefined` as the bodies of the instance's methods.
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/SimpleJSON.hs